 Representation

-Parents, young people and children will often be unfamiliar with the tribunal process and may want someone to represent them before and at the hearing.
+Parents, children and young people and education officers will often be unfamiliar with the tribunal process and may want someone to represent them.
 This could be a family member, friend, someone from a representative organisation or someone with a legal qualification.
-If a party decides to have a representative this should be confirmed in writing and under the Tribunal Rules all communications from the ASN Tribunal will only be sent to that named representative.
+If a party decides to have a representative this should be confirmed in writing.
+Where there is a representative all communications from the Additional Support Needs Tribunal will only be sent to that named representative.

-Let’s Talk ASN Scotland is a free service for the parents of children with additional support needs who may require support in relation to a dispute or potential dispute with an education authority.
-The service also covers young people (aged 16 or 17 years) with additional support needs themselves.
-Let’s Talk ASN Scotland is a joint initiative of Govan Law Centre and Barnardo's.
-It is funded by the Scottish Government.
+Let’s Talk ASN Scotland is a free service for parents of children with additional support needs who may require support in relation to a dispute with an education authority.
+The service also covers young people (aged 16 years or above and still attending school) with additional support needs.
+The service can be used by a parent or young person who wishes to make a reference to the Additional Support Needs Tribunal.
+It does not apply to claims under the Equality Act 2010.
+You can contact Let’s Talk ASN here:

 Let’s Talk ASN Scotland, c/o Govan Law Centre, 18-20 Orkney Street, Glasgow, G51 2BZ